-The MCOs are responsible for authorizing services for out-of-network care when they do not have an in-network provider available within the contractually required time, distance, and appointment availability standards.
+The MCOs are responsible for authorizing services for out-of-network care when they do not have an in-network provider available within the contractually required time, distance and appointment availability standards.
 The MCO is responsible for assisting the member in locating an out-of-network provider, authorizing the service and assisting the member in accessing the service.
 The MCO will also assist with assuring continuity of care when an in-network provider becomes available.
 To ensure robust provider networks for members to choose from, MCOs are not permitted to close provider networks until adequacy is fully demonstrated to, and approved by, the State.
-Further, members will be permitted to change MCOs to the extent their provider does not ultimately contract with their desired MCO.
+Further, members will be permitted to change MCOs in the event that their chosen provider doe not ultimately contract with the MCO.
 Finally, MCOs are required to submit to the State on a regular basis provider network reports including, but not limited to network geo-access reports, 24- hour availability audit reports, provider-credentialing reports, subcontractor compliance summary reports, and provider helpline performance reports.